-Your body is placed under extra stress when you carry additional weight around with you.
+Your body is placed under extra stress when you carry additional weight around with you, which can lead to poor circulation in the legs.
 And when you’re overweight, if you stand or sit for extended periods of time, you may start to suffer from circulation issues.

 Excess weight also increases your risk of developing one of the many causes of poor circulation in your legs, including problems with your blood vessels and varicose veins.

-As poor circulation isn’t a condition in itself, the root cause of these symptoms will need establishing.
+As poor circulation isn’t a condition in itself, the root cause of your symptoms will need to be diagnosed before treatment can be determined.
 First, your doctor will want to assess whether there are any related diseases or cases of poor circulation in your family.
-This allows them to look at what potential risk factors there are, before determining what test they need to use to diagnose the problem.

 After carrying out a physical examination, your doctor may ask for some other tests to be carried out.
 These include a blood sugar test (for diabetes), an antibodies blood test (which will detect things like Raynaud’s disease), a CT scan or ultrasound, a blood test that looks for blood clots (which is attributed to a high level of D dimer), and blood pressure tests.

-How to Improve Poor Circulation in the Legs
+How to Improve Blood Circulation in the Legs

-After speaking to your doctor about what may be causing your poor circulation, there are a number of things you can to manage and improve the symptoms.
+What helps circulation in the legs?
+After speaking to your doctor about what may be causing your poor circulation, there are a number of things you can do to manage and improve the symptoms.
 These include:

-- Wearing compression stockings to help improve the blood flow in your legs.
-They should also help ease any swelling and pain you’re experiencing
+- Wear compression stockings to help improve the blood flow in your legs: They should also help ease any swelling and pain you’re experiencing.

-- Keeping your cholesterol and blood pressure at healthy levels
+- Manage your cholesterol and blood pressure: It is important to keep these at healthy levels.

-- Elevating your legs when you’re resting (recliner chairs are great for this)
+- Elevate your legs when you’re resting: Prop them up on a few pillows, or recliner chairs are great for this.

-- Avoiding staying in one position for extended periods, taking a break at least every hour
+- Avoid staying in one position for extended periods: Try to take a break at least every hour.